GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 ## X-Ray

+AWS X-Ray is a service that collects data about requests that your application serves, and provides tools that you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization.
+For any traced request to your application, you can see detailed information not only about the request and response, but also about calls that your application makes to downstream AWS resources, microservices, databases, and web APIs.

 AWS X-Ray receives traces from your application, in addition to AWS services your application uses that are already integrated with X-Ray.
 Instrumenting your application involves sending trace data for incoming and outbound requests and other events within your application, along with metadata about each request.
 Many instrumentation scenarios require only configuration changes.
 For example, you can instrument all incoming HTTP requests and downstream calls to AWS services that your Java application makes.

 AWS services that are integrated with X-Ray can add tracing headers to incoming requests, send trace data to X-Ray, or run the X-Ray daemon.
 For example, AWS Lambda can send trace data about requests to your Lambda functions, and run the X-Ray daemon on workers to make it simpler to use the X-Ray SDK.